ian-p-johnson/order-book/README.md

 becomes more expensive

 ## Book Direct Sliding
-**(A Direct window, backed by a more general book, probably the ART below  - Implementation out of scope here)**
+**(A Direct window, backed by a more general book, probably the ART - Implementation out of scope here)**

 Addresses the "hot" activity area, taking advantage of locality of access near top of book

 It allocates a "window" over the active area and operates a Direct Book in that range and any updates outside that range are handled by a "backing" book with a more flexible key/value holding capability.
-The window implements an effective read/write cache The window is implemented in a "wrapping" manner allowing the centre price and local activity to move outside of the original window array space, wrapping around using a price mask/offset to identify the physical array offset into the Direct Book.
+The window implements an effective read/write cache.
+The window is implemented in a "wrapping" manner allowing the centre price and local activity to move outside of the original window array space, wrapping around using a price mask/offset to identify the physical array offset into the Direct Book.

-In many ways, it resembles a layered cache, but is useful in environments where caches are not so abundant ie. GPU A layered book is capable of representing the dense prices near the head and efficient sparse prices outside of the sliding window.
+In many ways, it resembles a layered CPU cache, but is useful in environments where fast caches are not so abundant, for example a GPU.
+A layered book is capable of representing the dense prices near the activity head and efficient handle sparse prices outside of the sliding window.
 It is a context sensitive cache

 If the requirement is to maintain a sufficiently shallow book then the sliding window may be sufficient and no backing